×

 Transcript Holds

 On October 31, 2023, the U.S. Department of Education released final regulations requiring institutions to provide an official transcript for cases in which the student received Title IV funds and for which all institutional charges were paid at the time of the transcript request (or when the balance owed resulted from an error or fraud or misconduct by the institution).
-WICHE is monitoring these developments and will provide updates as appropriate.
-Meanwhile, these administrative holds assessment materials may be useful while preparing to adapt for the new regulations; also a recent webinar by AACRAO and NACUBO.
-Share your questions or feedback here.
+These administrative holds assessment materials may be useful while preparing to adapt for the new regulations.
+Also, a recent webinar by AACRAO and NACUBO and recommendations for alternatives institutions might use to manage unpaid balances from a survey by AACRAO about how institutions will respond to the federal transcript withholding restrictions.

 The No Holding Back project took a broad approach to assessing holds.
 The purpose of the project was to increase knowledge about the wide usage of holds and to uncover multiple examples and approaches rather than to produce comprehensive or conclusive findings.
 The 12 institutions in the project assessed the use of holds that restricted registration, access to official records, or services, rather than focusing solely on debt-related or transcript holds.